Lisa Herbold: Tenure

 During her tenure, Herbold chaired the Civil Rights, Utilities, Economic Development, and Arts committee, as well as the Public Safety and Human Services committee.

 In October 2019, Herbold contacted Seattle's chief of police to report what she thought was an RV stolen and parked in front of her home as a prank in West Seattle.

 The RV belonged to a homeless couple, who parked it near one of their mothers' home.
 Herbold was not seeking the removal of the RV, but to report it to the police chief.
 She subsequently acknowledged that she had violated the council's ethics code by contacting a department head directly and paid a $500 fine to the Seattle Ethics and Elections Commission.

 Although she stated the Navigation Team had improved connecting homeless individuals to services in the 2019 election, she voted to eliminate the team in 2020.
 Herbold, and a majority of the council, would override Mayor Jenny Durkan's veto on the budget, which include the Navigation Team cut and divestiment from the police.
 By 2021, Herbold stated her position on large-scale reduction in the police force had evolved, saying, "I was not interested in pursuing a sworn officer reduction any greater than those 70 layoffs."

 In 2023, Herbold pushed for an amendment to Seattle's Comprehensive Plan that would impose "impact fees" on new housing.
 Later that year, she sponsored and passed legislation to establish new building emissions standards, aiming to reduce greenhouse gas emissions.

 In December 2022, Herbold announced she would not seek reelection.
-She cited a coaltion of progressive activist targeting council seats as the reason behind her decision.
+She cited a coalition of progressive activist targeting council seats as the reason behind her decision.
 Herbold stated, "I am reminded that we cannot repeat the 2021 race for the City Attorney when a very strong and proven progressive didn’t advance to the general, forcing a choice between a carceral system abolitionist and a Republican."